thauvette/strength-tracker/README.md

 This is just a little personal project I started to try making a PWA using indexedDB.
 It is a work in progress.

+TODO: styles not loading when offline

 TODO: finish cleaning un WendlerWorkout

-TODO: back button when menu or modal is open
+TODO: back button when menu is open

-TODO: Screen always on?
+TODO: Screen always on? (currently only in chrome 84)

 TODO: add notes to sets